ndurner/gpt-oss-rt-run/kaggle_submission/writeup.md

     2.2.
 For offline, keyword-based grading, run `python3 findings_1-4_run_eval.py --eval-only`
 3. Finding #5
     3.1.
 Run `python3 finding_5_run_eval.py --eval`

+## Notes
+We have used deterministic seeds for gpt-oss inference.
+The respective seed that had been used for a particular experiment iteration is recorded in: findings_1-4_outputs.zip/experiment_[experiment name]/phase_[phase number]/run_[iteration number].json.

 # Attachments
 ## Datasets